mpfrush/News-Headlines-Sentiments-Python-2016/README.md

  - NYT_FOX_sentiment_DATA_analysis.ipynb is data analysis for the New York Times and Fox news headlines sentiments.

 Conclusions:
-- the New York Times are in favor of Hillary Clinton;
+- The New York Times are in favor of Hillary Clinton.
 - Fox news are unbiased.